SIFAT-AL-MUKIT/Material-You-3-expressive-KWGT-Widget/README.md

-# Material You 3 expensive KWGT Widget
+# Material You 3 Expressive KWGT Widget

 A lightweight KWGT preset for Android that follows Material You 3 aesthetics — large Bengali time/date, four configurable app shortcuts, and a dark-teal gradient background.